zelhajou/42cursus/README.md

 ![42's galaxy](img/holygraph.png)

-The table below presents the cursus curriculum in the chronological order in which it was (or is to be) completed by me - projects order and corresponding attained level may vary among students.
+The table below presents the 42cursus curriculum in the chronological order in which it was (or is to be) completed by me - projects order and corresponding attained level may vary among students.

 </details>